rage/java-programming/data/osa-2/4-metodit.md

 <!-- Tee metodi `tulostaTeksti`, joka tulostaa tekstin "Alussa olivat suo, kuokka ja Java." sekä rivinvaihdon. -->

-Create a method called `printPhrase` which prints the phrase "In a hole in the ground there lived a hobbit" and a newline.
+Create a method called `printPhrase` which prints the phrase "In a hole in the ground there lived a method" and a newline.

 <!-- ```java
 public static void main(String[] args) {